-Welcome to what has become part 1 of the NSX-T Lab 3.0 Federation Series,
+Welcome to Part 2 of the NSX-T 3.0 Lab Federation Series.

 In this post I’ll be deploying the Global NSX Manager which is used to configure and manage the configuration across sites.